Online GNN Evaluation Under Test-time Graph Distribution Shifts

 Xin Zheng

-My research interests include computer vision, machine learning, adversarial attack, and graph analysis.
+My research interests include data-centric AI and graph analysis.

 Shirui Pan